artificial-scientist-lab/AriadneVR/README.md

 ### Control Scheme

 ![mapping](assets/readme/Folie1.JPG)
-Button mapping of the VR-Graph-Inspector on Quest 2 controllers, some functionality is conditional on the current inspector state. </br>
+Button mapping of the VR-Graph-Inspector on Quest 2 controllers, some functionality is conditional on the current inspector state.
+For collision interactions (like grabbing), two blue spheres in front of the controllers represent their collsion boxes.</br>

 ### User Interface